GalliumOS/galliumos-sandyivy/README.md

-# galliumos-device-c710
+# galliumos-sandy
-Config files for the acer c710 ChromeOS device
+Platform support for Sandy Bridge and Ivy Bridge ChromeOS platforms for GalliumOS.
+Formerly galliumos-device-c710